Capitals' Sprong has goal, assist in 4-1 win over Devils - WHIZ News

 NOTES:

 This was Washington’s only trip to the Prudential Center this season.
 The teams will play twice in Washington.
-In last year’s 56-game season, the Caps and Devils played eight times, with Washington winning all of them. … Vanecek has started three games and not given up a goal in the first two periods, stopping 43 shots.
+In last year’s 56-game season, the Caps and Devils played eight times. … Vanecek has started three games and not given up a goal in the first two periods, stopping 43 shots.
+“I say guys are playing really good so they helped me a lot and I’m just focusing on the hockey.
+I feel it’s like normal,” Vanecek said.

 UP NEXT: